anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

                .........................................
                          "Domain" Components
 ~~~~
-{: #uc2figure title='BRSKI-PRM architecture overview using registrar-agent' artwork-align="left"}
+{: #uc2figure title='BRSKI-PRM architecture overview using Registrar-Agent' artwork-align="left"}

 {{uc2figure}} shows the relations between the following main components:

-* Pledge: The pledge is expected to respond with the necessary data objects for bootstrapping to the registrar-agent.
+* Pledge: The pledge is expected to respond with the necessary data objects for bootstrapping to the Registrar-Agent.
-  The protocol used between the pledge and the registrar-agent is assumed to be HTTP in the context of this document.
+  The protocol used between the pledge and the Registrar-Agent is assumed to be HTTP in the context of this document.
   Any other protocols (including HTTPS) can be used as long as they support the exchange of the necessary data objects.
   This includes CoAP or protocol to be used over Bluetooth or NFC connections
   A pledge acting as a server during bootstrapping leads to some differences for BRSKI:

-  * Discovery of the pledge by the registrar-agent MUST be possible.
+  * Discovery of the pledge by the Registrar-Agent MUST be possible.

-  * As the registrar-agent MUST be able to request data objects for bootstrapping of the pledge, the pledge MUST offer corresponding endpoints as defined in {{pledge_ep}}.
+  * As the Registrar-Agent MUST be able to request data objects for bootstrapping of the pledge, the pledge MUST offer corresponding endpoints as defined in {{pledge_ep}}.

-  * The registrar-agent MUST provide additional data to the pledge in the context of the voucher-request trigger, which the pledge MUST include into the PVR as defined in {{pvrt}} and {{pvrr}}.
+  * The Registrar-Agent MUST provide additional data to the pledge in the context of the voucher-request trigger, which the pledge MUST include into the PVR as defined in {{pvrt}} and {{pvrr}}.
-    This allows the registrar to identify, with which registrar-agent the pledge was in contact.
+    This allows the registrar to identify, with which Registrar-Agent the pledge was in contact.

   * The order of exchanges in the BRSKI-PRM call flow is different those in BRSKI {{RFC8995}}, as the PVR and PER are collected at once and provided to the registrar.
     This enables bulk bootstrapping of several devices.

   * The data objects utilized for the data exchange between the pledge and the registrar are self-contained authenticated objects (signature-wrapped objects).

-* Registrar-agent: provides a store and forward communication path to exchange data objects between the pledge and the domain registrar.
+* Registrar-Agent: provides a store and forward communication path to exchange data objects between the pledge and the domain registrar.
-  The registrar-agent brokers in situations in which the domain registrar is not directly reachable by the pledge.
+  The Registrar-Agent brokers in situations in which the domain registrar is not directly reachable by the pledge.
   This may be due to a different technology stack or due to missing connectivity.
-  The registrar-agent triggers a pledge to create bootstrapping artifacts such as the voucher-request and the enrollment-request on one or multiple pledges.
+  The Registrar-Agent triggers a pledge to create bootstrapping artifacts such as the voucher-request and the enrollment-request on one or multiple pledges.
   It can then perform a (bulk) bootstrapping based on the collected data.
-  The registrar-agent is expected to possess information about the domain registrar: the registrar EE certificate, LDevID(CA) certificate, IP address, either by configuration or by using the discovery mechanism defined in {{RFC8995}}.
+  The Registrar-Agent is expected to possess information about the domain registrar: the registrar EE certificate, LDevID(CA) certificate, IP address, either by configuration or by using the discovery mechanism defined in {{RFC8995}}.
-  There is no trust assumption between the pledge and the registrar-agent as only authenticated self-contained objects are used, which are transported via the registrar-agent and provided either by the pledge or the registrar.
+  There is no trust assumption between the pledge and the Registrar-Agent as only authenticated self-contained objects are used, which are transported via the Registrar-Agent and provided either by the pledge or the registrar.
-  The trust assumption between the registrar-agent and the registrar is based on the LDevID of the registrar-agent, provided by the PKI responsible for the domain.
+  The trust assumption between the Registrar-Agent and the registrar is based on the LDevID of the Registrar-Agent, provided by the PKI responsible for the domain.
-  This allows the registrar-agent to authenticate towards the registrar, e.g., in a TLS handshake.
+  This allows the Registrar-Agent to authenticate towards the registrar, e.g., in a TLS handshake.
-  Based on this, the registrar is able to distinguish a pledge from a registrar-agent during the TLS session establishment and also to verify that this registrar-agent is authorized to perform the bootstrapping of the distinct pledge.
+  Based on this, the registrar is able to distinguish a pledge from a Registrar-Agent during the TLS session establishment and also to verify that this Registrar-Agent is authorized to perform the bootstrapping of the distinct pledge.
-  The registrar-agent may be realized as stand-alone component supporting nomadic activities of a service technician moving between different installation sites.
+  The Registrar-Agent may be realized as stand-alone component supporting nomadic activities of a service technician moving between different installation sites.
-  Contrary, the registrar-agent may also be realized as co-located functionality for a registrar, to support pledges in pledge-responder-mode.
+  Contrary, the Registrar-Agent may also be realized as co-located functionality for a registrar, to support pledges in pledge-responder-mode.

 * Join Proxy (not shown): same functionality as described in {{RFC8995}} if needed.
-  Note that a registrar-agent may use a join proxy to facilitate the TLS connection to the registrar, in the same way that a BRSKI pledge would use a join proxy.
-This is useful in cases where the registrar-agent does not have full IP connectivity via the domain network, or cases where it has no other means to locate the registrar on the network.
+  Note that a Registrar-Agent may use a join proxy to facilitate the TLS connection to the registrar, in the same way that a BRSKI pledge would use a join proxy.
+This is useful in cases where the Registrar-Agent does not have full IP connectivity via the domain network, or cases where it has no other means to locate the registrar on the network.

 * Domain Registrar: In general, the domain registrar fulfills the same functionality regarding the bootstrapping of the pledge in a (customer site) domain by facilitating the communication of the pledge with the MASA service and the domain PKI service.
-  In contrast to {{RFC8995}}, the domain registrar does not interact with a pledge directly but through the registrar-agent.
+  In contrast to {{RFC8995}}, the domain registrar does not interact with a pledge directly but through the Registrar-Agent.
-  A registrar with combined functionality of BRSKI and BRSKI-PRM detects if the bootstrapping is performed by the pledge directly (BRSKI case) or by the registrar-agent (BRSKI-PRM case) based on the utilized credential for authentication (either pledge’s IDevID or LDevID from registrar-agent), see also {{exchanges_uc2_2}}.
+  A registrar with combined functionality of BRSKI and BRSKI-PRM detects if the bootstrapping is performed by the pledge directly (BRSKI case) or by the Registrar-Agent (BRSKI-PRM case) based on the utilized credential for authentication (either pledge’s IDevID or LDevID from Registrar-Agent), see also {{exchanges_uc2_2}}.

 * The manufacturer provided components/services (MASA and Ownership tracker) are used as defined in {{RFC8995}}.
-  A MASA is able to support enrollment via registrar-agent without changes unless it checks the vouchers proximity indication, in which case it would need to be enhanced to support BRSKI-PRM to also accept the agent-proximity.
+  A MASA is able to support enrollment via Registrar-Agent without changes unless it checks the vouchers proximity indication, in which case it would need to be enhanced to support BRSKI-PRM to also accept the agent-proximity.

 ## Nomadic connectivity {#arch_nomadic}

 In one example instance of the PRM architecture as shown in {{uc3figure}}, there is no connectivity between the location in which the pledge is installed and the location of the domain registrar.
 This is often the case in the aforementioned building automation use case ({{building-automation}}).

 ~~~~ aasvg